PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ### Disable app push by serial number(TID) and package name

-This api allows the thirdparty system disable an exist push by specifing the serial number of terminal and the app package name.
+This api allows the third party system disable an exist push by specifying the serial number of terminal and the app package name.
 The function of this API is same as the above one.

 **API**